 Estimated tax payments

-Lease bonus and royalty payments can be substantial in nature and may require the landowner to make quarterly estimated tax payments.
+Lease bonus and royalty payments can be substantial in nature and may require the landowner to make quarterly estimated tax payments as federal taxes are rarely withheld for these payments.
 Landowners who fail to make estimated tax payments may incur penalties.
 For this reason, it is important for landowners to consult with a tax professional to determine if estimated tax payments are necessary.

 Under usual circumstances, farmers who file their taxes by March 1 are not required to pay estimated taxes.
 However, landowners who receive oil and gas income may not be classified as a "farmer" for estimated tax purposes, which requires that two-thirds of gross income is received from Schedule F activities.
 If the landowner is not able to meet the "farmer" classification, the landowner must pay estimated taxes on all of their income.